Open MRI

 Get an Open MRI at American Health Imaging

-Magnetic Resonance Imaging (MRI) is a noninvasive way for doctors to view your body’s organs, muscles, and other internal structures.
-With a closed MRI, you’ll lie on a small table that slides into the narrow tube of the MRI machine.
-The small space within the machine doesn’t work for every patient.
+Magnetic Resonance Imaging (MRI) is a non-invasive method that allows doctors to visualize the body’s organs, muscles, and other internal structures.
+With a bore (circular tube) MRI, you’ll lie on a small table that slides into the narrow tube of the MRI machine.
+The small space within the machine is not suitable for every patient.
 Many experience feelings of claustrophobia, feel pain from lying on their back, or can’t fit in the machine due to its size.
-Open MRI machines offer an alternative to closed MRI machines.
-These machines are less enclosed and many allow you to sit or stand instead of lying down, allowing anyone who can’t use a standard MRI machine to comfortably access the imaging they need.
+Open MRI machines offer an alternative to traditional bore MRI machines.
+These machines are less enclosed, and many allow you to sit or stand instead of lying down, enabling anyone who can’t use a standard MRI machine to access the imaging they need comfortably.

 How It Works